Brought to you jointly by The Foundation for Prevention and Dr. Irving A. Cohen

 - Do you eat when you are upset, to feel better, or do you feel hungry in mid-morning, just hours after breakfast?

 - Have you ever been told you had hypoglycemia or think you have experienced episode of low blood sugar?

 - Do you take more than one medication for depression?

-- Are you a woman with irregular periods, facial hair, infertility, or Polycystic Ovary Syndrome?
+- Women - Have you had irregular periods, facial hair, excessive acne, infertility, cysts or been diagnosed with Polycystic Ovary Syndrome?